cromdenne/Personal-Blog/_drafts/The-City-by-the-Bay.md

 dioramas that painted a vivid picture of the Normandy beaches during the D-Day Invasion, which was the most notable voyage in the ship's history.

-Following our tour we headed to Anchorage Square for our first experience at In-N-Out Burger.
+Following our tour we ventured to Anchorage Square for our first experience at In-N-Out Burger.
 There was a pretty big lunch rush, but we eventually headed out to the courtyard with our food.
 The burger was good, but certainly didn't match up to a Culver's ButterBurger!